dendronhq/dendron-site/vault/dendron.faq.md

 ## Notes

-### Why markdown?
+### Why Markdown?

 Markdown lets you write text in a simple human readable notation that is platform independent.
-You don't need to have microsoft word to read a markdown file and now a days, all new note taking tools support importing and displaying markdown.
+You don't need to have Microsoft Word to read a Markdown file and nowadays, all new note taking tools support importing and displaying Markdown.

-For more context, you can see the original markdown declaration [here](https://daringfireball.net/projects/markdown/)
+For more context, you can see the original Markdown declaration [here](https://daringfireball.net/projects/markdown/)

 ### Can I use Dendron with existing notes?

-You can use Dendron with existing repositories of markdown notes.
+You can use Dendron with existing repositories of Markdown notes.

 Open the `Command Palette` in VS Code and use the `Dendron: Change Workspace` command.
 It will ask you for a folder path as input.